TAAPArthur/MPXManager/README.md

 # Features
 ## Full MPX Support
 MPX Manager was designed from the ground up to support a variable number of master devices.
 By default master devices operate independently and do not interfere with each other whenever possible.
+However, there is no true isolation by default (an optional extension may be developed later).
+Master device can interfer with by deliberate action like switching workspaces.

 ## Configurable
 We strived to make as few assumptions as possible while still be compliant with the EWMH/ICCCM spec.
-The assumptions we made fo user convenience can be toggled in the configuration file and/or from the command line.
-For the changes we did account, the code base is well documented to make hacks as painless as possible.
+The assumptions we made fo user convenience can be toggled in the configuration file.
+For the changes we did account for, the code base is well documented to make hacks as painless as possible.
 And hacks, no matter how pointless are encouraged.
 The goal is for users to be able to do whatever they want.

+##  EWMH/ICCCM compliment (mainly)
+There is currently no support for  `_NET_CLIENT_LIST_STACKING` There is currently no support for window gravity

 ## Multi monitor support
-We support having multiple monitors that each will hold one workspace.

-##  EWMH/ICCCM compliment (mainly)
-There is no intention to support `_NET_WM_MOVERESIZE,_NET_DESKTOP_GEOMETRY,_NET_DESKTOP_VIEWPORT,_NET_WORKAREA` There is currently no support for  `_NET_CLIENT_LIST_STACKING` There is currently no support for window gravity
+Each Workspace maps to at most 1 monitors.

 ## Key/mouse bindings
 Key/mouse press/release/motion bindings.
 We also support chain bindings.